The latest new and improved article published in Thought Catalog. Hope you enjoy it!

 Timing.
 I struggle with this whole thing, both in the sense of the ‘space-time continuum’ and in the sense of being defined as ‘good or bad’.

 Timing as uncontrollable: Clearly, there are events in our lives over which we have no control.
-For me, there have been life-changing events that have happened, seemingly at the worst possible time, and I had no say in whether they happened or not.
-My dad getting terminal cancer when I was just about to graduate from high school.
-My mom getting in a fatal car accident two weeks before I was moving to Spain.
-Meeting who I thought was my person at the exact point in his life when everything came crashing down.
+For me, there have been terrible things that have happened at the worst possible time, and there was nothing I could do about them.
+My dad getting terminal cancer when I was about to graduate from high school.
+My mom getting in a fatal car accident two weeks before I was supposed to move to Spain.
+Meeting the person I thought I would spend the rest of my life with at the exact point when his world came crashing down.

 This has become especially apparent for me as I try to approach dating and relationships post-divorce and heartbreak.
 I’ve heard repeatedly from well-intentioned friends, “Are you sure you are ready?”, “You know, they say it takes at least half the time you were in a relationship to get over it.”, “You are supposed to give yourself at least a year after you get a divorce before you start dating again.”